chapel-lang/chapel/doc/rst/language/spec/statements.rst

      string-literal
      identifier

-The require statement takes a comma-separated list of param string filenames as operands.
-The filenames must be Chapel source files (*.chpl), C source files (*.c), C header files (*.h), precompiled C object files (*.o), or precompiled library archives (lib*.a).
+The require keyword must be followed by list of filenames.
+Each filename must be a Chapel source file (*.chpl), a C source file (*.c), a C header file (*.h), a precompiled C object file (*.o), or a precompiled library archive (lib*.a).
 When using precompiled library archives, remove the lib and .a parts of the filename and add -l to the beginning as if it were being specified on the command line.

 .. code-block:: chapel

    require "foo.h", "-lfoo";

-Require statements accept general ``param`` string expressions beyond the string literals shown in these examples.
+Each filename in the require statement must be given by a string literal or an identifier that is a ``param`` string expression, such as a ``param`` variable or a function returning a ``param`` string.
 Only ``require`` statements in code that the compiler considers executable will be processed.
 Thus, a ``require`` statement guarded by a ``param`` conditional that the compiler folds out, or in a module that does not appear in the program's ``use``